ThallysCezar/API_ASP.NETCoreMVC/README.md

 ## Features

-- Add clients: Allows you to add information about clients, such as name, address, and contact.-
+- Add clients: Allows you to add information about clients, such as name, address, and contact.
 - Remove clients: Enables you to remove customers from the system.
 - Add collaborators: Allows you to add information about the collaborators, such as name, position, and department.
 - Remove collaborators: Enables you to remove collaborators from the system.